Poza del Obispo (Bishop's Pool) is one of the most unique beaches in Puerto Rico.

 Puerto Rico’s third-oldest city, Arecibo, is known as the “Village of Captain Correa” in honor of Antonio de los Reyes Correa, who defended the town from a British invasion in the 16th century.

-This town is a little over an hour away from SJU airport, and worth the ride.
+This town is a little over an hour away from Luis Muñoz Marín International Airport (SJU), and worth the ride.
 Arecibo’s landscape and scenic views are characterized by caves, sinkholes, and limestone hills called mogotes.
-Arecibo is divided into 19 sectors that run through the unique northern karst region.
+Arecibo, the municipality with the largest territorial area, is divided into 19 sectors that traverse the unique northern karst region.

 Things to Do